laplace-live/fulfiller/README.md

 - Indexed by provider and Shopify order number for fast lookups
 - Old records (>30 days) are automatically cleaned up daily at midnight
 - Type-safe queries with Drizzle ORM
+- Global edge deployment with Turso for low-latency access
+- Automatic backups and point-in-time recovery
+- No file size limits unlike local SQLite

 ## Logging